xomvio/gone/README.md

 The receiver just opens the URL in their browser.
 That's it.
 - For HTTPS: if manual certificate files did not given, the browser will show a certificate warning (self-signed).
 This is expected.
 - For Tor: Receiver must use Tor Browser.
-- For insecure HTTP: any browser works, no warnings.
+- For plain HTTP (--no-tls): any browser works, no warnings.

 ## Examples